Digital Health Resources – Links and Description

 Mental health is an important part of overall health and well-being.
 Mental health includes our emotional, psychological, and social well-being.
 It affects how we think, feel, and act.
 It also helps determine how we handle stress, relate to others, and make healthy choices.
 Mental health is important at every stage of life, from childhood and adolescence through adulthood.

-a sample of NLM mobile applications and web sites optimized for mobile devices.
+a sample of NLM mobile applications and websites optimized for mobile devices.

 iMedicalApps is an independent online medical publication for medical professionals, patients, and analysts interested in mobile medical technology and health care apps.
-Our physician editors lead a team of physicians, allied health professionals, medical trainees, and mHealth analysts in providing reviews, research, and commentary of mobile medical technology.
+Our physician editors lead a team of physicians, allied health professionals, medical trainees, and mHealth analysts in providing reviews, research, and commentary on mobile medical technology.
 Our publication is heavily based on our own experiences in the hospital and clinic setting.

 How can librarians help consumers and patients navigate the growing field of wellness applications?
 Across all mobile platforms, fitness and health applications are some of the most popular and most frequently downloaded.
 By better understanding how to evaluate applications, librarians can help patients and patrons make informed decisions about the apps that they choose to download.
 This webinar focuses on understanding how to evaluate apps and provide information about recommended apps.
 Selected apps will be discussed.